TerraPower: Designs

-Traveling wave reactor
+Traveling Wave Reactor

 TerraPower chose traveling wave reactors (TWRs) as its primary technology.
 Their major benefit is high fuel utilization that does not require nuclear reprocessing and could eliminate the need to enrich uranium.
 TWRs are designed to convert typically non-fissile fertile nuclides (U-238) into fissile nuclides (Pu-239) in-situ and then shift power production from the "burned" region to the "bred" region.
 This allows the benefits of a closed fuel cycle without the expense and proliferation-risk of enrichment/reprocessing plants.
 Enough fuel for between 40 and 60 years of operation could be included in the reactor during manufacturing.
 The reactor could be installed below ground, where it could operate for an estimated 100 years.
 TerraPower described its reactor design as a Generation IV design.

-Environmental effects
+TWR places a small core of the enriched fuel in the center of a much larger mass of non-fissile material, in this case depleted uranium.
+Neutrons from the fission in the core "breeds" new fissile material in the surrounding mass, producing plutonium-239.
+Over time, enough fuel is bred in the area surrounding the core that it can undergo fission, enabling a steady-state reactor composition to be approximated by moving outer fuel rods towards the core as original core fuel rods are moved to the periphery.

 By using depleted uranium as fuel, the new reactor type could reduce depleted uranium stockpiles.
 TerraPower notes that the US harbors 700,000 metric tons of depleted uranium and that 320 metric tons could power 100 million homes for a year.
 Reports claim that TWR's high fuel efficiency, combined with the ability to use uranium recovered from river or sea water, means enough fuel is available to generate electricity for 10 billion people at US per capita consumption levels over million-year time-scales.

-Research and development

-The TWR design is still in research and development.
-The conceptual framework was simulated by supercomputers with empirical evidence for theoretical feasibility.
 On November 6, 2009, TerraPower executives and Bill Gates visited Toshiba's Yokohama and Keihin Factories in Japan, and concluded a non-disclosure agreement with them on December 1.
 Toshiba had developed an ultracompact reactor, the 4S, that could operate for 30 years without fuel handling and generated 10 megawatts.
 Some of the 4S technologies are considered to be transferable to TWRs.

+During the research and development process, the conceptual framework was simulated by supercomputers with empirical evidence for theoretical feasibility.
+In 2015, TerraPower signed a deal with China National Nuclear Corporation to build a TWR in China.
+However, following the Trump Administration's restriction of nuclear technology transfer with China, TerraPower cancelled the project in January 2019.